Teaching statement

 Active learning

-It is well established that true learning results from doing things and reflecting, not passively absorbing information through lectures. \cite{freeman2014active} In my opinion, the key to success with active learning is to pair it with the above two sections: make it relatable and purposeful.
+It is well established that true learning results from doing things and reflecting, not passively absorbing information through lectures.
+6 In my opinion, the key to success with active learning is pairing it with the above two sections: making it relatable and purposeful.
 I used this extensively in my INVESTING NOW course with high school students (e.g., building a water filter using rocks and sand).
 Students learn by practicing, receiving feedback, and reflecting.
 A real-world, overarching project with periodic due dates can also promote long-term retention of core class materials.
-For example, Dr.~Karl Johnson and I used class projects in graduate thermodynamics to connect core concepts to a real research problem.
+For example, Dr. Karl Johnson and I used class projects in graduate thermodynamics to connect core concepts to a real research problem.

-Employing only a few active learning strategies at a time is essential to avoid losing their effectiveness.
-One of my favorites is brain dumps; at the end of class, I ask them to write everything they learned or are still confused about a topic we covered and compare it with other students.
-I find this helpful in gauging what material I should clarify at the beginning of the next lecture.
+Employing only a few active learning strategies simultaneously is essential to maintain their effectiveness.
+One of my favorites is brain dumps; at the end of class, I ask them to write down everything they learned or still need to clarify about a topic we covered and compare it with other students.
+This helps me gauge what material I should clarify at the beginning of the following lecture.
 For example, during a lecture in graduate thermodynamics about the van der Waals mixture partition function, I solicited three brain dumps about some key takeaways they had just learned.

 Scholar-practitioner

 As with many fields, best practices for teaching are continuously changing.
-Unfortunately, formal training in pedagogy is rare in STEM degrees, and it is up to the individual to seek resources and feedback.
-For the past few years, I have embraced the scholar-practitioner mindset where I have sought guidance from inspiring educators in my field.
+Unfortunately, formal pedagogical training is rare in STEM degrees, and it is up to the individual to seek resources and feedback.
+For the past few years, I have embraced the scholar-practitioner mindset, where I have sought guidance from inspiring educators in my field.
 When offered the instructor position for INVESTING NOW, I was directed to our Undergraduate Academic Advising Manager, Emily Kerr, who introduced me to pedagogy and mentored me while preparing for the new course.
-I have further sought additional guidance from Professors in chemical engineering, such as Dr.~Karl Johnson, Dr.~Tarn Bayles, and Dr.~Joaquin Rodriguez.
+I have also sought additional guidance from chemical engineering professors like Dr. Karl Johnson, Dr. Tarn Bayles, and Dr. Joaquin Rodriguez.
 These resources have been invaluable for developing my teaching philosophy and confidence in the classroom.
-I will continue to seek out mentors and work toward my Center for the Integration of Research, Teaching, and Learning (CIRTL) certifications.
+I will continue seeking mentors and working toward my Center for the Integration of Research, Teaching, and Learning (CIRTL) certifications.

-Furthermore, I will continue to be aware of what skills employers and academic disciplines desire in candidates.
-The landscape is constantly changing, and students should obtain the necessary skills and capability to be competitive in the job market.
+Furthermore, I will continue to be aware of the skills employers and academic disciplines desire in candidates.
+The job market is constantly changing, and students should obtain the necessary skills and capabilities to be competitive.
 For example, Python is great for general programming and machine learning, but R is heavily used in bioinformatics.
-Both should be taught in courses while developing complementary project portfolios online (e.g., GitHub) to showcase transferable technical skills.
+Both should be taught in courses while complementary project portfolios are developed online (e.g., GitHub) to showcase transferable technical skills.